Junnanella/Packed/docs/data-model.md

 # Data models
-All schema for databases created for this project can be referenced here.
+All schema for the PostgreSQL databases can be referenced here.

 ## Packing List Microservice (Django)